mat-0/cheltenham-open-data/_pages/flood-warnings.md

 <!-- flood_marker starts -->
 - Flood alert: Upper Bristol Avon area
-- River levels remain higher than normal but are now falling on the upper Bristol Avon.
-Flooding may affect locations near the Bristol Avon, Tetbury Avon, Sherston Avon, Dauntsey Brook, with low lying land and roads expected to be most affected, particularly low lying areas in Tetbury, Badminton, Brook End at Luckington, Corsham, Lacock and the road at Reybridge.
-Drier conditions are forecast from today onwards and conditions will continue to improve.
+- River levels remain higher than normal but are now falling.
+Flooding may affect locations near the Bristol Avon, Tetbury Avon, Sherston Avon with low lying land and roads expected to be most affected, particularly low-lying areas in Tetbury, Badminton, Brook End at Luckington, Corsham, Lacock and the road at Reybridge.
+Drier conditions are forecast this week, and conditions will continue to improve.
 We are closely monitoring the situation and will issue further alerts and warnings if required.
 Take care and avoid walking, cycling or driving through flood water and consider activating any flood protection products you may have.
-This message will be updated by 10:00AM on 17/11/2025 or as the situation changes.
+This message will be updated by 10:00AM on 18/11/2025 or as the situation changes.

 - Flood alert: River Evenlode from Moreton in Marsh to Cassington and also the River Glyme at Wootton and Woodstock
 - Flooding of low lying land and roads is possible on Monday 17 November 2025, especially in the Shipton Under Wychwood Area.
 The forecast is for a predominantly dry day.
 Levels are now falling along much of the River Evenlode.
 Levels are stable on the River Glyme.